Historically black colleges and universities: Modern presidential and federal support

 Federal funding for HBCUs has notably increased in recent years.
 Proper federal support of HBCUs has become more of a key issue in modern U.S. presidential elections.

 In President Barack Obama's eight years in office, he invested more than $4 billion to HBCUs.

 In 2019, President Donald Trump signed a bipartisan bill that permanently invested more than $250 million a year to HBCUs.

 In 2021, President Joe Biden's first year in office, he invested a historic $5.8 billion to support HBCUs.
 In 2022, Biden's administration announced an additional $2.7 billion through his American Rescue Plan.

 In 2025, President Donald Trump signed an executive order establishing the White House Initiative to Promote Excellence and Innovation at Historically Black Colleges and Universities (HBCUs).
 This initiative is housed within the Executive Office of the President and aims to enhance HBCUs' capacity to deliver a high-quality education.
 In September 2025, Trump granted nearly $500 million in federal support to HBCUs.

+In September 2025, The Price of Excellence, a short documentary examining the historical underfunding of HBCUs relative to peer institutions, was produced by The Century Foundation with support from The Kresge Foundation.
+It was filmed at North Carolina Agricultural and Technical State University and premiered at the Congressional Black Caucus Foundation's Annual Legislative Conference on September 25, 2025.

 HBCU homecomings

 Homecoming is a tradition at almost every American college and university, however homecoming has a more unique meaning at HBCUs.
 Homecoming plays a significant role in the culture and identity of HBCUs.
-The level of pageantry and local black community involvement (parade participation, business vendors, etc.) helps make HBCU homecomings more distinctive.
+The level of pageantry and local Black community involvement (parade participation, business vendors, etc.) helps make HBCU homecomings more distinctive.
 Due to higher campus traffic and activity, classes at HBCUs are usually cancelled on Friday and Saturday of homecoming.
 Millions of alumni, students, celebrity guests, and visitors attend HBCU homecomings every year.
-In addition to being a highly cherished tradition and festive week, homecomings generate strong revenue for many black owned businesses and HBCUs.
+In addition to being a highly cherished tradition and festive week, homecomings generate strong revenue for many Black owned businesses and HBCUs.
 Since 2021, the rise in violence at HBCU homecomings—primarily gun-related and most often perpetrated by individuals unaffiliated with HBCUs—has become a significant concern.